jameslamb/pydistcheck/docs/check-reference.rst

 too-many-files
 **************

-``too-many-files`` is raised whenever ``pydistcheck`` encounters a package distribution that contains more than the allowed number of files.
+The package distribution contains more than the allowed number of files.

 This is a very very rough way to detect that unexpected files have been included in a new release of a project.